grafeas/grafeas/case-studies/binary-authorization.md

 through attestation and enforcement: a deployment is prevented unless the artifact is conformant to central policy; and to express evidence of conformance, teams use trusted attestations.
 A Binary Authorization policy then states attestation requirements necessary for artifact deployment.
-Policy then codifies an important part of organization’s life cycle policy.
+Policy thus codifies an important part of organization’s life cycle policy.

 ### Scope